 - Front brake pads with low coefficients of friction

-- Rear caliper pistons of larger diameters
+- Rear caliper piston of larger diameters

-- Front caliper pistons of smaller diameters
+- Front caliper piston of smaller diameters

 - Rear axles with less weight